Disney Speedstorm: Player count and revenue

 In September 2023, Disney Speedstorm was the 10th most downloaded free-to-play game on PlayStation 4 and PlayStation 5 in the United States and Canada, and was the 7th in Europe.
 In October, the game rose to 4th place in the United States and Canada, while it placed 2nd in Europe.
 The game remained among the top titles in November, placing 7th in Europe.
 In the fourth quarter of 2023, Disney Speedstorm on iOS in Europe had weekly revenue peaking at approximately $2,000 in mid-December.
 Downloads reached around 25,800 in late October, while active users peaked at about 32,200 during the same period.

 By June 2024, Disney Speedstorm had surpassed one million mobile pre-registrations.
 In the fourth quarter of 2024, the game on iOS generated weekly revenue of around $3,500.
 Downloads reached 14,800 in mid-October, and active users increased to over 56,000 by the end of December.
 Vivendi later said Disney Speedstorm, alongside Disney Dreamlight Valley, Asphalt Legends Unite, Disney Magic Kingdoms, and March of Empires, represented altogether 57% of Gameloft's total revenues, and ranked as one of their five best sellers in 2024.

 In the first quarter of 2025, Disney Speedstorm on Android had weekly revenue ranging from approximately $5,000 to $7,000.
 Downloads peaked at around 2,400, and active users remained below 7,000 throughout the quarter.
 In the first half of 2025, Disney Speedstorm, together with Disney Dreamlight Valley, Asphalt Legends Unite, Disney Magic Kingdoms, and March of Empires, was among Gameloft's top-performing titles.
 Together, the games accounted for 57% of the company's total revenue, placing them among its top five best-sellers.

 Awards

 In 2023, Disney Speedstorm was nominated at the Pocket Tactics Awards in the Mobile Game of the Year category.
 In 2024, the game was nominated at the App Store Awards in the iPad Game of the Year category.
+In 2025, it won the award for best multiplatform game from the Google Play Awards.